Edison Township Public Schools

-The Edison Township Public Schools is a comprehensive community public school district, serving students in pre-kindergarten through twelfth grade from Edison, in Middlesex County, New Jersey, United States.
+The Edison Township Public Schools is a comprehensive community public school district, serving students in pre-kindergarten through twelfth grade from Edison, in Middlesex County, in the U.S. state of New Jersey.
 The school district has two preschools, 11 elementary schools, four middle schools and two high schools that are part of the district, serving a culturally diverse student population.

-As of the 2017–2018 school year, the district and its 19 schools had an enrollment of 16,203 students and 1,029.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.7:1.
+As of the 2021–22 school year, the district, containing 19 schools, had an enrollment of 16,268 students and 1,215.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.

+The district had an annual budget of $367 million in 2024, with school taxes kept level since 2021.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Schools

 The two public high schools separate the north and south ends of Edison.
-In the Edison High School zone to the south, there are six K - 5 elementary schools, while in the J.P.
-Stevens High School zone there are five K-5 elementary schools.
-Schools in the district (with 2017-18 enrollment data from the National Center for Education Statistics) are the following:
+In the Edison High School zone to the south, there are six K-5 elementary schools and two 6-8 middle schools, while in the J.P.
+Stevens High School zone to the north there are five K-5 elementary schools and two 6-8 middle schools.
+Schools in the district (with 2021-22 enrollment data from the National Center for Education Statistics) are the following: